-The disability benefit, after the elimination period, is sixty (60) percent of a medical specialist's salary to a maximum of \$7,000/month.
+The disability benefit, after the elimination period, is sixty percent (60%) of a medical specialist's salary to a maximum of seven thousand dollars (\$7,000)/month.

-Plan B: Employer paid life and AD&D coverage equal to two times annual salary.
+Plan B: Employer paid life and AD&D coverage equal to two (2) times annual salary.